Skip to content

 Financing Challenges

-Canadian investors face limited financing options for Mexican property.
+Canadian investors face unique mortgage financing challenges in Mexico.
 Canadian banks generally don’t lend on Mexican real estate, and Mexican mortgage markets serve foreign buyers inconsistently.

 Cash purchases are most common for foreign investors.
 The absence of leverage reduces risk but requires more capital and limits returns on equity.